If you want an experience…

 This series starts with the Nehru Trophy boat race in Alleppey (that race that’s the biggest of the year), and then it ends with the President’s Trophy boat race in Kollam.

-These are both are central and south Kerala, and on the main Kerala backpacker route that’s between Fort Cochin and Varkala.
+These are both in central and south Kerala, and on the main Kerala backpacker route that’s between Fort Cochin and Varkala.

-The first race of the Champions Boat League is the second Saturday of August, which is August 10 in 2019.
+The first race of the Champions Boat League is usually the second Saturday of August, with the big Nehru Trophy Alleppey race.

-And then there is a race scheduled nearly every Saturday between these two dates.
-(The exception being September 14.)
+And then there is a race scheduled nearly every Saturday between these two snake boat races.
+(The exception being September 21.)

-That means that if you’ll be in Kerala in August, September, or October, you’ll have the chance to see a snake boat race!
+That means that if you’ll be in Kerala in September, October, or November, you’ll have the chance to see a snake boat race!
+(If you’re planning for future years, this would be more like August, September, or October, though!
+Since 2019 was a little different due to weather.)

 Or so goes the plan. 😉